 Modifications to the facility now allow for receipt of almost any over-the-road commercial shipping cask and partnering with the commercial industry to test used commercial Light Water Reactor nuclear fuel rods.

-HFEF provides support to a variety of programs including, but not limited to, the nuclear fuel cycle research, Generation IV technologies and Space Nuclear programs.
+HFEF provides support to a variety of programs including, but not limited to, DOE's Fuel Cycle Research & Development program, Generation IV technologies and Space Nuclear programs.

-Significant projects performed in HFEF include:
+Significant aspects of HFEF include:

 - Air and Large Inert Atmo-sphere Hot Cells: HFEF has two large, highly shielded hot cells with handling and loading facilities capable of receiving large shipping casks and fuel assemblies up to 12 feet long.
 The main cell, which is stainless steel-lined and gas tight, has 15 workstations, each with a 4-foot thick window of oil-filled, cerium-stabilized glass and a pair of remote manipulators.

 - Neutron Radiography: The Neutron Radiography reactor is a 300 kW TRIGA reactor in the basement of HFEF.
 It is equipped with two beam tubes and two separate radiography stations that make it one of the finest facilities in the world for neutron radiography irradiation of small test components, a process not possible using conventional X-ray methods.

 - Precision Gamma Scanning: This type of scanning allows scientists to precisely determine the quality and location of radioactive elements in fuel and material samples.
 This knowledge is needed to design safer, more efficient fuels.